fantasyland/static-land/docs/spec.md

 ## Algebras

-An algebra is a set of values (type instances), a set of operators (type methods) that it is closed under and some laws it must obey.
+An algebra is a set of values (type instances, and other values), a set of operators (type methods) that it is closed under and some laws it must obey.

 Each algebra is a separate specification.